sfsu-joseo/CSC645/labs/lab4/README.md

 In this lab, you are given an empty template of the ClientHandler class, and you will be using your client and server classes from previous labs.

+### Client class
+Add a copy of your client class from lab #3 to this lab folder.

 ### ClientHandler class:
 1. The client handler class should have a method to process the data from your client in lab #2.
 This data is your name, student id, and github username.
-2. Create a print_lock so only one clienthandler can log the data on the server console at a time
+2. Create a print_lock so only one clienthandler can log/print the data on the server console at a time

 ### Server class:
 1. Add a copy of your server class from lab #3 to this lab folder.